What is Jade?

 Jade Carving 101

-- Trace your design onto your work piece using the permanent marker or Chinagraph pencil.
+- Trace your design onto your work piece using a permanent marker or Chinagraph pencil.

 - Water must be used as a lubricant throughout the cutting and carving process.